RedHatProductSecurity/component-registry-bindings/TUTORIAL.md

-# corgi-bindings
+# component-registry-bindings
-Python bindings for accessing the Corgi data entities in native python.
+Python bindings for accessing the Component Registry data entities in native python.

 ## Requirements